Amit Makker represents clients in complex intellectual property disputes across a range of high technology sectors.

 • Automotive

-Mr. Makker has experience in all phases of patent litigation, including claim construction proceedings, summary judgment proceedings, and trial.
+Amit has experience in all phases of patent litigation, including claim construction proceedings, summary judgment proceedings, and trial.
 His background as an electrical engineer for a large defense contractor and his broad technical knowledge allow him to communicate effectively with engineers and distill complex concepts for judges and juries.

 He represents clients in district courts, the International Trade Commission (ITC), and in post-grant proceedings including inter partes review (IPR) at the Patent Trial and Appeal Board (PTAB).

-As part of his active pro bono practice, Mr. Makker was part of the Latham team that led the 2020 US Census litigation (for which the team won the firm’s Robert M. Dell Prize for Extraordinary Pro Bono Service), successfully petitioned the Obama administration for clemency on a client’s behalf, and successfully sought expungement of a client’s criminal record.
+As part of his active pro bono practice, Amit was part of the Latham team that led the 2020 US Census litigation (for which the team won the firm’s Robert M. Dell Prize for Extraordinary Pro Bono Service), successfully petitioned the Obama administration for clemency on a client’s behalf, and successfully sought expungement of a client’s criminal record.

-Mr. Makker’s experience includes:
+Amit’s experience includes:

 District Court